awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-connector.md

 ### Configure a static IP address for the connector<a name="connector_static_ip"></a>

-This optional procedure is required if your environment requires that you use a static IP address\.
+Follow this procedure if your environment requires that you use a static IP address\.

 **To Configure a static IP address for the connector**